zuzannna/Loyalty-Program-ETL/README.md

 # Investigating customer transactions

+Analyzing customer transactions is crucial for every business.
+How often they shop?
+What's their average spending?
+Does enrollment in a loyalty program influence their spending habits?
+These are some of the questions I attempted to answer here.

 ## Creating the ETL pipeline

 First, my goal was to write a script that __extracts__ the data from the provided CSV files and __uploads__ it to a local database.